Save A festive, fun way to serve roasted vegetables — shaped and decorated like colorful gift boxes, perfect for holiday gatherings.

 Naturally free from common allergens.
 Check herb and spice blends for cross-contamination if allergies are severe.

-Save Enjoy this festive dish fresh to appreciate the vibrant colors and flavors.
+Enjoy this festive dish fresh to appreciate the vibrant colors and flavors.

 Recipe FAQs